 Step 6: Finish Up

-Once you’ve installed the insulation and vapour barrier, you can add drywall or other finishing materials to complete the job.
+Once you’ve installed the insulation and vapor barrier, you can add drywall or other finishing materials to complete the job.
 If you’re adding drywall, use drywall screws, not nails, to attach it to the ceiling.

 Should I Insulate My Garage Ceiling?